moneroguides/0x03-Mining-Monero-P2Pool-quick-start-guide/script.md

 When you're ready to continue, hit next.

 Mining using this GUI is only possible with the availability of a local node.
-Hosting a local node is both great for the security of the next and your own personal privacy.
+Hosting a local node is both great for the security of others and your own personal privacy.

 To run your own local node you need to download a copy of the blockchain.
 The entire Monero blockchain is current around 130GB in size.
 It is constantly increasing in size and something you should keep in mind.